imrajdas/imrajdas/_posts/2021-06-10-Linux-Foundation-Mentorship-Experience.md

 <img src="https://github.com/rajdas98/rajdas98/raw/main/images/lfx-4.png"/>

 ### Conclusion

-I am glad that I got this opportunity to work with such a great Open Source project.
-Open source projects are the backbone of the FOSS culture, which promotes free and open-source software, encourages sharing and collaboration.
+I am grateful to have had the opportunity to work with a remarkable open-source project and contribute to the FOSS culture.
+Participating in an open-source project not only benefits the community but also allows developers to gain valuable experience working in a collaborative environment.

-LFX Mentorship is a great place for a student and a working professional to work on a project that motivates and exponentially increases the ability of a developer to work in a large team.
-I would strongly recommend it to anyone who has a passion for the open-source culture to apply for LFX Mentorship whenever they announced it.
+The LFX Mentorship program is an excellent platform for students and professionals to work on meaningful projects that foster personal and professional growth.
+Working on the Keptn project through the LFX Mentorship program enabled me to develop my skills in Go, Kubernetes, and Prometheus while contributing to a real-world use case.

-I want to thank my mentors Jürgen Etzlstorfer, Johannes Bräuer, Florian Bacher for the guidance provided during this program.
+I strongly recommend the LFX Mentorship program to anyone who is passionate about the open-source culture and wants to contribute to a project with a meaningful impact.
+Finally, I would like to express my sincere gratitude to my mentors, Jürgen Etzlstorfer, Johannes Bräuer, and Florian Bacher, for their invaluable guidance throughout the program.
 -x-